HomeArticlesGuideRespiratory & Vital Signs Guide

 Respiratory Function and Vital Signs Calculators: A Practical Guide

-Understand FEV1/FVC, lung capacity, tidal volume, peak flow, the 6-minute walk test, ECG heart rate, and AHI calculators — educational content, not medical advice.
+Understand FEV1/FVC, lung capacity, tidal volume, peak flow, the 6-minute walk test, and AHI calculators — educational content, not medical advice.

 Overview

 This content is educational, not medical advice.
-The calculators covered here either convert a measurement you've already obtained (spirometry values, ECG box counts, sleep study event counts) or estimate a population-average predicted value from basic characteristics like height, age, and sex — none of them measure your lung function, heart rhythm, or sleep directly, and none replace interpretation by a pulmonologist, cardiologist, or sleep medicine specialist.
+The calculators covered here either convert a measurement you've already obtained (spirometry values, ECG box counts, sleep study event counts) or estimate a population-average predicted value from basic characteristics like height, age, and sex.
+They don't measure your lung function, heart rhythm, or sleep directly, and they don't replace interpretation by a pulmonologist, cardiologist, or sleep medicine specialist.
 A result outside the typical range is a reason to discuss further evaluation with a clinician, not a diagnosis on its own.

-The nine tools are grouped into three related clusters: four spirometry and lung-volume calculators, two exercise and ventilation reference tools, and three tools covering ECG timing and sleep-disordered breathing.
+The nine tools group into three related clusters: four spirometry and lung-volume calculators, two exercise and ventilation reference tools, and three tools covering ECG timing and sleep-disordered breathing.

 Step 1: Identify Airflow Patterns with the FEV1/FVC Ratio

-The FEV1/FVC ratio is one of the most basic and informative spirometry calculations: it divides FEV1 (the volume of air forcibly exhaled in the first second of a breath test) by FVC (the total volume exhaled during a complete forced breath), expressed as a percentage.
-Airways that are narrowed by disease let less air out quickly, so FEV1 drops proportionally more than FVC, producing a lower ratio — this is the hallmark of an obstructive pattern, seen in conditions like asthma and chronic obstructive pulmonary disease (COPD).
+The FEV1/FVC ratio is one of the most basic and informative spirometry calculations.
+It divides FEV1 (the volume of air forcibly exhaled in the first second of a breath test) by FVC (the total volume exhaled during a complete forced breath), expressed as a percentage.
+Airways narrowed by disease let less air out quickly, so FEV1 drops proportionally more than FVC, producing a lower ratio.
+That's the hallmark of an obstructive pattern, seen in conditions like asthma and chronic obstructive pulmonary disease (COPD).

-A ratio below roughly 70% (or below an age-adjusted lower limit of normal, which many pulmonologists now prefer over a flat cutoff) suggests obstruction, while a normal or even elevated ratio combined with a reduced FVC points toward a restrictive pattern instead, where lung expansion itself is limited, such as in pulmonary fibrosis.
-The ratio alone doesn't distinguish the severity or exact cause of an obstructive pattern — that requires looking at the absolute FEV1 percentage of predicted value and often additional testing like bronchodilator response.
+A ratio below roughly 70% (or below an age-adjusted lower limit of normal, which many pulmonologists now prefer over a flat cutoff) suggests obstruction.
+A normal or even elevated ratio combined with a reduced FVC points toward a restrictive pattern instead, where lung expansion itself is limited, as in pulmonary fibrosis.
+The ratio alone doesn't distinguish the severity or exact cause of an obstructive pattern; that requires looking at the absolute FEV1 percentage of predicted value and often additional testing like bronchodilator response.

 The FEV1/FVC Ratio Calculator takes your FEV1 and FVC values directly from a spirometry report and returns the ratio as a percentage.